 What do mortgage brokers do?

-Mortgage brokers are in the business of negotiating the best loan for the property buyers, who are their clients.
-Qualified brokers use their in-depth knowledge of the mortgage industry to pick and choose from among thousands of loans on offer by over 30 Australian lenders.
-The broker’s experience and expertise help them find the loan package that best suits the unique circumstances of each individual customer.
+Mortgage brokers are in the business of negotiating the best loan for property owners, who are their clients.
+Qualified brokers use their in-depth knowledge of the mortgage industry to pick and choose from thousands of loans products on offer from over 30 Australian lenders.
+The broker’s experience and expertise will help them find the loan product that best suits the unique circumstance of each individual customer.

-What are the main types of lenders, and who are they responsible for?
+What are the main types of lenders, and what are they responsible for?

 Who pays the mortgage broker, and how much do mortgage brokers earn per loan?